ydb-platform/ydb/ydb/docs/en/core/concepts/datamodel/_includes/table.md

 A column family may contain any number of columns of its table, including none.
 Each table column can belong to a single column group (that is, column groups can't overlap).
 Column groups are set up when creating a table, but can be modified later.

 Each table has a `default` column group that includes all the columns that don't belong to any other column group.
 Primary-key columns are always in the default column group and can't be moved to another group.

 Column groups are assigned attributes that affect data storage:

-* The used data storage device type (SSD or HDD, availability depends on the {{ ydb-short-name }} cluster configuration).
+* The type of the data storage device used (SSD or HDD, availability depends on the {{ ydb-short-name }} cluster configuration).
 * Data compression mode (without compression or compression using the [LZ4](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)) algorithm).

 Attributes for a column group are set when creating a table (for example, they can be explicitly set for a default column group) and changed afterwards.
 Changes in storage attributes aren't applied to the data immediately, but later, at manual or automatic LSM compaction.